Yellowstone Ranch, the real from the TV show, is not just a TV set. You can stay at it!

-Who is not waiting for the next season of Yellowstone, the cowboy version of Soprano’s set at the Yellowstone Ranch?
-We all are.
-However, most of us do not know that we can stay at the Yellowstone Ranch.
+Many of us are addicted to the show Yellowstone, the cowboy version of Soprano’s set at the Yellowstone Ranch.
+However, most of us do not know we can stay at the Yellowstone Ranch.
 The ranch where the show is filmed!
 The Paramount series starring Kevin Costner is filmed at a real ranch called “The Chief Joseph Ranch.”
 This is the perfect opportunity for you to visit one of my all-time favorite states and combine it with the love of the show!

 As well as being a historic landmark, working ranch, and family homestead, the 2,500-acre Chief Joseph Ranch in Darby, Montana, is also a guest ranch with cabins for rent when the show is not filming.